-When connecting your iPhone to iTunes, you can notice ‘Other’ folder in the Summary tab.
-It consists of cached materials, messages, web browsing history etc.
+When connecting your iPhone to iTunes, you can notice the ‘Other’ folder in the Summary tab.
+It consists of cached materials, messages, web browsing history, etc.

-Try removing Messages data you’ve got on your iPhone.
-If you’ve been using iPhone for long, you might have gathered pretty nice chunk of them.
+Try removing the Messages data you’ve got on your iPhone.
+If you’ve been using iPhone for a long, you might have gathered a pretty nice chunk of them.

 Go to Settings > Messages > Message History > Keep Messages, select a time parameter, then click Delete.

 Tip 3.
 Update to a newer iOS via iTunes.

 Frequently, it happens – you can’t upgrade to the latest iOS because of the low storage capacity.
 Well, now try to update your iOS after connecting your iPhone to your machine.